 Certain seats at the back of the main floor are sold for half-price.
 The sight line from these seats is slightly obstructed by one of two 7-inch wide poles holding up the balcony.
 Check out this virtual tour to see for yourself.

 Is the building handicap-accessible?

-The opera house, occupying the second and third floors of Stoughton City Hall, has many stairs.
+Mostly.
 Our elevator can be entered from street-level, just to the right of the building's main entrance.
 Select Level 2 for main floor and Level 3 for balcony.

 On the main floor, seating involves descent of just one step, while the balcony consists of several.
 For persons unable to take stairs, we have comfortable seating and space for wheelchairs at the back of the balcony.
 Reserve in advance.

 Yes.
 Our magnetic induction loop system broadcasts digital sound wirelessly to hearing aids.
 Hearing aids with a T-coil, simply push the button; otherwise, inquire at the box office about a head set.